 How to Make Cowboy Caviar – the Recipe Method

 First, let’s gather up our ingredients.
-We’re using a lot of different components, including both black beans and black eyed peas, as well as a red bell pepper, a couple jalapeno peppers, fresh corn (very important!), chopped tomato, red onion, diced avocado, and fresh chopped cilantro.
+We’re using a lot of different components, including both black beans and black eyed peas, as well as a red bell pepper, a couple jalapeno peppers, fresh corn (very important!), chopped tomato (roma tomatoes are good), red onion, diced avocado, and fresh chopped cilantro.

 Toss it all together in a bowl with a fantastic vinaigrette made from olive oil, red wine vinegar, lime juice, and an outstanding collection of seasonings that are discussed below.

 That is it!
-Give the mixture a good coating of your homemade dressing and serve it up.
+Give the mixture a good coating of your homemade dressing and serve it up with tortilla chips!